krakenjs/zoid/README.md

 <button id="login">Log In</button>

 <script>
+    // Wait for the user to log in

     $('#login').on('click', function() {

+        // Capture their credentials

         var email = $('#email').val();
         var password = $('#password').val();

+        // Log them in on the server side

         $.post('/api/login', { email: email, password: password }, function() {